 (E) In the document, explain how 1002, 1077 and 10D8 do represent a set of cross- script homoglyphs for 0D31, but state that because in the case of these two scripts there’s only a single Malayalam code point with a cross-script variant, the simple solution is to disallow any labels that consist only of that code point (RRA).
 Further explain that because of other restrictions in the LGR, only the two labels റ and ററ are affected.

+(F) Add the new rule to Section 7 (See attached proposal DOCx file with proposed edits)

+GP Response: Agreed with the revised recommendation and GP thanks IP for providing the updated files.
+GP has finalized the LGR package to be version 2.4, preparing for being published for public comment on 7 May 2020.

-(F) Add the new rule to Section 7 (See attached proposal DOCx file with proposed edits)A4: WLE rule update: After detailed review of the issue, we now believe that the chosen resolution for the inconsistencies in the formulation of the WLE may be overly broad.
+A4: WLE rule update: After detailed review of the issue, we now believe that the chosen resolution for the inconsistencies in the formulation of the WLE may be overly broad.
 Supporting a generic pattern <0D7B ൻ CHILLU N, 0D4D ◌് VIRAMA, [any consonant here]> when the intent appears to be to support a single exception for <0D7B ൻ CHILLU N, 0D4D ◌് VIRAMA, 0D31 റ RRA> seems unnecessary when a focused exception for <0D7B, 0D4D, 0D31> is desired.

 By defining a sequence <0D7B, 0D4D, 0D31> the revised LGR already provides an implicit override for the original WLE rule 1.
 Because a WLE for a code point is never applied to that code point when it appears inside a sequence, the definition of sequence <0D7B, 0D4D, 0D31> would effectively override WLE 1 as it applies to 0D4D in the context of this sequence; therefore, no modification for the rule would be needed.
 The inconsistency in the published formulation of the rules could be resolved by making the XML match the document’s WLE as published, not the other way around.